TL;DR:

 Common Mistakes to Avoid

 Resetting a garage door opener might seem straightforward, but even a simple reset can go wrong without proper care and attention.
+Many service calls for a garage door opener not working after a power outage come down to skipped steps or improper reconnection.

 Approach the process methodically to prevent unnecessary damage or complications.
 Here are some common mistakes to be aware of and avoid during the reset process: